 The Company and its subsidiaries have the same reporting periods except Petredec limited (equity accounted investees) as explained in note 1.

-Notes to the condensed consolidated interim financial statements - continued For the three month period and the year ended 31 December 2019
+Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020

 4. SIGNIFICANT ACCOUNTING POLICIES